tuhindas56/top-rock-paper-scissors/README.md

 # top-rockpaperscissors
 A simple Rock Paper Scissors project for The Odin Project.

+17/02/24 Added game logic
+03/03/24 Built the UI

-03/03/24 Insights gained from this project:
+Insights gained from this project:

 - Use of Functions
 - Event Handling